Enumerating targets using searches

 If we wanted to run this search every night at midnight,

-We can instead use the endpoint /api/v1/searched/searches
+We can instead use the resource CronSearch

 is a cron schedule expression for when to run the search, in

-this case it should be 0 0 * * *
+this case it should be 0 0 * * *, and the template for

 Now, every night at midnight the search will run the GitHub crawler, with the parameters set above.